-The Funds discourage and do not accommodate market timing.
-Frequent trading into and out of a Fund can harm the respective Fund's shareholders by disrupting that Fund's investment strategies, increasing Fund expenses, decreasing tax efficiency and diluting the value of shares held by long-term shareholders.
-Each Fund is designed for long-term investors and is not intended for market timing or other disruptive trading activities.
-Accordingly, the Funds' Board has approved policies that seek to curb these disruptive activities while recognizing that shareholders may have a legitimate need to adjust their Fund investments as their financial needs or circumstances change.
-Each Fund currently uses several methods to reduce the risk of market timing.
+The Fund discourages and does not accommodate market timing.
+Frequent trading into and out of the Fund can harm the Fund's shareholders by disrupting that Fund's investment strategies, increasing Fund expenses, decreasing tax efficiency and diluting the value of shares held by long-term shareholders.
+The Fund is designed for long-term investors and is not intended for market timing or other disruptive trading activities.
+Accordingly, the Fund's Board has approved policies that seek to curb these disruptive activities while recognizing that shareholders may have a legitimate need to adjust their Fund investments as their financial needs or circumstances change.
+The Fund currently uses several methods to reduce the risk of market timing.
 These methods include: